 What Is A GPS?

-A GPS usually refers to a GPS device or GPS receiver, or a portable device that uses the Global Positioning System (GPS).
-GPS devices are geo-positioning units that operate in conjunction with the GPS network, 24 radio navigation satellites owned by the United States Government.
+A GPS usually refers to a GPS device, receiver, or a portable device that uses the Global Positioning System (GPS).
+GPS devices are geo-positioning units that operate with the GPS network, 24 radio navigation satellites owned by the United States Government.

 These satellites can determine the latitude and longitude of those with GPS devices and provide accurate times based on atomic clock readings.
-If you are carrying a GPS device, you can see these positional and time readings on the receiver screen.
+If you carry a GPS device, you can see these positional and time readings on the receiver screen.

 The Wide Area Augmentation System, or WAAS, is ground and space-based satellite system designed to support the original GPS network.
 Consisting of satellites throughout North America and Hawaii, WAAS provides better positional accuracy when working with GPS — within 1 meter laterally and 1.5 meters vertically.